 Student Essay Competition

-We offer annual awards for students' reflections on their experiences of studying economics.
-The 2009 essay question is "How would you make difficult economics easier to learn?" and a top prize of £1,500 is on offer thanks to sponsorship from FAME.
+We offered annual awards for students' reflections on their experiences of studying economics.
+The 2009 essay question is "How would you make difficult economics easier to learn?".

 A big thank you to all students who submitted their work for this competition.
-We had 44 submissions this year: an unprecedented number.
+We had 44 submissions: an unprecedented number.

-The judging panel has now met and agreed to give the first prize to James Pickering (Oriel College, Oxford), second prize to Robert Denham (University of Bristol) and third prize to Vivienne Tong (Fitzwilliam College, Cambridge).
+The judging panel agreed to give the first prize to James Pickering (Oriel College, Oxford), second prize to Robert Denham (University of Bristol) and third prize to Vivienne Tong (Fitzwilliam College, Cambridge).

 Five students who were also shortlisted received commendations.
 They are Eleonora Fichera (University of Nottingham), Rachel Waterworth (Lancaster University), Sarah Burton (Hertford College, Oxford), Smruti Sriram (St. Peter's College, Oxford), Edoardo Gallo (Nuffield College, Oxford).